-The rising profile of Dubai as a place in which to do business depends heavily upon appropriate legal, finance and corporate foundations being in place.
+The rising profile of Dubai as a place in which to do business depends heavily upon appropriate legal, finance, and corporate foundations being in place.
 Many businesses naturally seek out locations where such robust foundations exist, offering security and ensuring that levels of risk are reduced as a result.

-Dubai is part of the United Arab Emirates (UAE), being subject to the federal laws of the UAE.
+Dubai is part of the United Arab Emirates (UAE), and being subject to the federal laws of the UAE.
 However, Dubai has the right to control its internal affairs and has considerable flexibility in many areas.
-Federal codes of law have been expanded in the last 30 years or so and cover a range of topics, including commercial law, immigration, banking and employment.
+Federal codes of law have been expanded in the last 30 years or so and cover a range of topics, including commercial law, immigration, banking, and employment.
 The laws that have been enacted locally within Dubai tend to focus more on administration.

 Dubai has its own independent courts, which are separate from the UAE Federal Judicial Authority.
 Each of the courts has 3 separate divisions: